You want to supercharge your B2B blog, but think that you can’t possibly find specific enough topics to serve your audience?

 Leverage New Industry Data

 The fact that data is becoming so much more available and popular across B2B is making me all warm and fuzzy.
-Learning to use this data as a standard in my writing has made a huge difference in how I frame the points I want to make.
+Backing up my content with data has become one of my go-to writing techniques and has made a huge difference in the way I frame the points I make.

 I’ve also had the chance to ask Kaleigh Moore all about it on the Content Love podcast, where she perfectly tied it with the concept of storytelling in content marketing.
 (Pssst.
 Go listen to it.
 Thank me later.)